ilhambara/100-days-of-code/log.md

 **Thoughts:** I'm very happy also feel a bit hesitant.
 But still managed to complete it on my own.
 Head to the next project!

+### Day 13: August 23, 2020

+**Today's Progress**: Landing on The Second Project: Build a Survey Form. (part 1)

+**Thoughts:** Very excited when I realize that there's a new knowledges I can grab in this project.
+Sit down and monitor's on!

+### Day 14: August 24, 2020

+**Today's Progress**: Landing on The Second Project: Build a Survey Form. (part 2)

+**Thoughts:** It took me 2 days to working on this project.
+Not because I'm slowing down the progress, but I try to not skip any important lesson.